matteodisabatino/express-prometheus-middleware/README.md

 const app = express()
 const epm = new ExpressPrometheusMiddleware({
   exclude: (req) => req.method === 'POST' && req.path === '/accounts'
-  // This setting will prevent to generate duration and the throughput metrics
+  // This setting will prevent to generate the duration and the throughput
-  // for route POST /accounts
+  // metrics for route POST /accounts
 })

 app.use(epm.handler)